koenrane/KR-new-site/content/Mode collapse in RL may be fueled by the update equation.md

 ACTDE seems to avoid mode collapse in simple tabular setups.
 We showed that ACTDE doesn't mode collapse on a toy prisoner's dilemma learning task, but instead trains a mixed strategy.

 We'd be interested in the results of using RLHF on a language model using ACTDE.
-Email Michael at [`einhorn.michael1@gmail.com`](mailto:einhorn.michael1@gmail.com) for any questions about the code.
+Email Michael at [einhorn.michael1@gmail.com](mailto:einhorn.michael1@gmail.com) for any questions about the code.
-**April 11<sup>th</sup>**

 > [!idea] Author's note (April 11<sup>th</sup>, 2024)
-> In the light of [the DPO family of algorithms](https://arxiv.org/abs/2305.18290) of 2023, this direction no longer seems particularly promising to Alex.
+> In the light of [the DPO family of algorithms](https://arxiv.org/abs/2305.18290), this direction no longer seems particularly promising to Alex.

 **Contributions:**
 - Alex came up with the modified advantage equation, illustrated with toy examples, and wrote most of this post.[^7]